‘Destin debacle’: Wichitans facing extended flight delays in Florida airport

 “The pilot and his crew were in the terminal also waiting.
 They were telling us all along, ‘Well, the plane’s here.
 It just hasn’t got a gate to park at.’”

-Grey, the Allegiant spokesperson, did not respond directly to The Eagle’s question asking if the airline cited weather so as to avoid paying for travelers’ accommodations.
+Grey, the Allegiant spokesperson, did not respond directly to The Eagle’s question asking if the airline cited weather to avoid paying for travelers’ accommodations.

 ‘Cannot apologize enough’